JohnAustinDev/osis-converters/ReadMe.md

 ### SCOPE
-What is referred to as 'scope' is a specific way of representing which Bible books are included in a publication.
-It is used in file and directory names etc. Scope is a space separated list of OSIS book abbreviations (see `convert -h OSIS_ABBR`) in verse system order.
-Example: `Ruth Esth Jonah`.
+A 'scope' is a specific way of listing the contents of Bible publications.
+It is generally a space separated list of OSIS book abbreviations in verse system order (see `./ReadMe.pl -h OSIS_ABBR`).
+When used in directory names, file names or config.conf entry names, spaces should be replaced by an underscore.
+Example: `Ruth_Esth_Jonah`.
 Continuous ranges of more than two books are shortened using '-'.
 Example: `Matt-Rev`.

 ### SUB-PUBLICATIONS
 A Bible translation may have been published in multiple parts, such as a Penteteuch publication and a Gospels publication.
 These are referred to as sub-publications.
 Conversions may output electronic publications for each sub-publication, in addition to the whole.
 They may also output single Bible book electronic publications.
 Each electronic publication will include reference materials that fall within its scope.

-To add a sub-publication, put the SFM files pertaining to it in the subdirectory `<main-module> / sfm / <scope>` where `<scope>` is the sub-publication's scope.
+A sub-publication is added to a project by putting those SFM files which are part of the sub-publication in subdirectory `<main-module> / sfm / <scope>` where `<scope>` is the scope of the sub-publication (see `./ReadMe.pl -h scope`).

 ### HELP
-Run `convert -h '<setting> | <file> | <script>'` to find help on any particular setting, control file or script.
+Run `./ReadMe.pl -h '<setting> | <file> | <script>'` to find help on any particular setting, control file or script.

 # defaults